pbaker321/crafty-bear-project-4/README.md

 * Navigation Buttons that link to all pages (Depending on user permissions)
 * User registration, login and log out
 * User verification
-* User age verification
 * Password protected accounts
 * User profile page where order history can be viewed
 * Admin can add, update and delete products
-* Admin Blog page, where admin can inform users of upcoming brews
+* Customers can leave comments or reviews on the product
+* Customers can see who and when the comments/reviews were made
 * Checkout Bag
 * Secure checkout using Stripe.
 * Order verification